Skip to Content

 For this reason, the Labrador Retriever Club, Inc. advises that your Lab undergo the recommended tests for these diseases and conditions, including the Orthopedic Foundation for Animals (OFA) hip and elbow evaluation, annual eye examination, and the (EIC) DNA test.

 Screening for health issues such as the above tests is essential if you plan to breed with your Labrador.
-It is important that genetic disorders are not continued in the breed bloodline.
+Genetic disorders mustn’t be continued in the breed bloodline.

 Labs’ poor health can be costly and comes with emotional strain to the family.
 Because of this, you should know about these health issues before deciding that a Labrador is a good family dog for you.